Skip to main content

 Configuration ItemDescription

-Polling Interval (seconds)Poll once every X seconds
+Polling Interval (Seconds)Poll once every X seconds.

-Callback considerations:
+Callback Notes

 {